Islandora-Collaboration-Group/ISLE/docs/install/install-demo-edit-hosts-file.md

 ## Windows Using Docker

-* For endusers running Windows 10:
+* For end users running Windows 10:

 * Press the Windows key.